puyoma/spre/README.md

 - Double press on grid, or K2 + K3, clears the selected slot.
 - Direction, speed (×0.25–×4), and level can be changed from the parameter page.

-Ending a new audio recording sets DENSITY to zero so the recorded loop can be heard clearly.
+Ending a new audio recording sets FLOCK to zero so the recorded loop can be heard clearly.

 ## 16×8 grid layout